How To Change a Registered Agent in Hawaii? (The Guide)

 Who Can Be A Hawaii Registered Agent?

-Hawaii registered agents are people or entities designated to receive legal documents and official correspondence on behalf of a Hawaii business entity, such as a corporation, LLC, or partnership [2].
+A Hawaii registered agent is the person or entity designated to receive legal documents and official correspondence on behalf of your business — whether that's an LLC, corporation, or partnership [2].

 The registered agent must: